sparisi/mips/README.md

 It requires the Statistics Toolbox and the Optimization Toolbox.

-Some utility functions are imported from MathWorks (original authors are always acknowledged).
+Some utility functions are imported from File Exchange (original authors are always acknowledged).

 Code Structure